Scignals/Signalino/get_started_signalino.md

 2. Connect the programming port of the DUE (the usb port nearest to the power connector) to a serial port in a PC, better if it is a notebook running on batteries
 3. The PC should identify the signalino as a new device.
 3. Now, open Processing.
 In linux
-   `$ sudo ./processing  `
+   `$ sudo ./processing
    In windows, click in the icon.

-4. Open the Scignals visor (sgnlino_visor/sgnlino_visor.pde) and start playing.
-If everything is okay, you will see a /dev/ACM0 between the list of devices at the start.
+4. Open the Scignals visor (signalino_visor/signalino_visor.pde) and start playing.
+If everything is okay, you will see a /dev/ACM0 (or /dev/ttyACM0) between the list of devices at the start.
 Connect!

 5. Attach EKG electrodes to your fingers, connect to channel 1 in  P and N, and enjoy (pins 4 and 5).